endatabas/marketing/2023-09-demo/ydo/README.md

 ## Semi-automated

-You can try running this yourself, but you'll need to install ydotool from source.
-The `ydotool` available in the 22.04 LTS repo will not work.

-The "script" requires manual intervention in a few points:
+You can try running this yourself, but the "script" requires manual intervention in a few points:

 * switch away from server tab
 * `<ctrl+d>` to stop the python3 console